-(See PT Student Handbook >Academic Policies and Procedures)
+(See additional information in the section titled, Academic Policies and Procedures)

 Academic Integrity

 Students must abide by the policies of the University of Nebraska Medical Center with regard to "Academic Integrity and Professional Conduct," as outlined in the UNMC Student Handbook - (handbooks can be found here).
 Failure to do so may be cause for dismissal.
 Infractions include, but are not limited to, the following areas: